Why You Should Never Call Back an Unknown Number

 You might assume calling back is safe because a number happens to be from your area code.
 Is it your doctor?
 Your kid’s principal?
 A neighbour?
 Unfortunately, the answer is probably none of those, says Adam Levin, founder of CyberScout and author of Swiped: How to Protect Yourself in a World of Scammers, Phishers, and Identity Thieves.
 Scammers “are adept at spoofing phone numbers for caller ID purposes,” he says.
 So just because a number shares your area code doesn’t mean the caller is from your town.
 Crooks purposely use familiar area codes to gain your trust.

 You’d probably ignore a number with a different area code, but a number that comes from your hometown seems more likely to be someone you know.
 “People are curious and they’re counting on that,” says Levin.
 “It’s the concept that people think may have missed an important call.”
-(Learn how to tell if your technology is spying on you.)

 At the very least, answering the phone or calling back makes you vulnerable to future scams, says Eva Velasquez, CEO and president of Identity Theft Resource Center.
 “When you call back not only are you verifying the number is attached to a real person but that you’re willing to make the effort in calling back an unknown number,” she says.
 “This puts you at risk for scammers to call you at a different time and try to scam you with another ploy.”